Ontario and Michigan agreement aims to strengthen economic ties

 These initiatives could include joint trade promotion and missions, new post-secondary exchange programs, and efforts to identify opportunities for strategic partnerships that will help businesses compete internationally.

-They were joined by Vic Fedeli, Ontario’s Minister of Economic Development, Job Creation and Trade.

-Ford says Ontario and Michigan share deep economic ties as partners, neighbours and friends.

-"This agreement will help open even more opportunities to work together and drive further economic growth.
-As we navigate global uncertainty, now is the time to strengthen this important relationship to build our economies, further integrate our supply chains and create good-paying jobs on both sides of the border," he said.
+“Ontario and Michigan share deep economic ties as partners, neighbours and friends,” said Ford.
+“This agreement will help open even more opportunities to work together and drive further economic growth.
+As we navigate global uncertainty, now is the time to strengthen this important relationship to build our economies, further integrate our supply chains and create good-paying jobs on both sides of the border.”

-Whitmer says as home to the busiest border crossing for goods between the U.S. and Canada, Michigan and Ontario have deeply shared economic interests on issues from future mobility to agriculture.

 Ontario and Michigan share the busiest border crossing in North America and are each other’s largest trading partner with total trade valued at over CAD $80.6 billion last year.